kartonfarkas/api_docs/source/suite/emails/email_update.rst

    * - language
      - string
      - Language of the email campaign
-     - Examples are 'en' or 'de'.
+     - Must be expressed using the correct ISO code, e.g. 'en', 'de', etc.
    * - subject
      - string
      - Subject of the email campaign
-     - It cannot be empty.
+     - Cannot be empty.
    * - additional_linktracking_parameters
      - string
      - Additional URL parameters that are added to the tracked links URL when redirected.